History of Kyle Tucker in Timeline

 September 2, 2019: Promotion to the Astros

-In 2020, Kyle Tucker batted .268 with six triples (leading the American League), nine home runs, and 42 RBIs in 58 games.
-He played in 13 playoff games and batted .306 before losing to the Tampa Bay Rays in the ALCS.
+In 2020, during the abbreviated sixty-game season, Kyle Tucker played in 58 games, batted .268 with six triples (leading the American League), nine home runs, and 42 RBIs.
+He also played in 13 playoff games.

-On October 25, 2021, Kyle Tucker was announced as a finalist for the Silver Slugger Award.
+On October 25, 2021, Kyle Tucker was announced as a finalist for the Silver Slugger Award for outfielders.
 He also received his first selection as a Sporting News AL All-Star at outfield, and to the All-MLB Second Team.

 2021: Postseason Performance